Tithand/Playermapper/README.md

 ☐
 <br>
 <br>
-<h3>Installation & Requirements - Difficulty level:Medium to Advanced.</h3>
+<h3>Installation & Requirements - [Difficulty level : Medium to Advanced]</h3>
-Please note: If you are inexpireienced on running a web server.
-I will NOT help you set up/troubleshoot web server issues.
+> Please note: If you are inexperienced on running a web or database server.
+I will NOT help you set up/troubleshoot server issues.

 <br>
 <br>
 <b>Linux requirements</b>